fisnikcanaj1/loop-lab/README.md

 <h3>How to run</h3>

-After you download project run <strong>npm start</strong> to start gulp tasks.
+After you download project run <strong>npm start</strong> in your terminal to start gulp tasks.